 Planting Instructions for Your Bare Root Peonies.

-We make special efforts to get your roots to you at the proper time for planting in the fall and hope you take advantage of this and plant the roots immediately.
+We make special efforts to get your roots to you at the proper time for planting between September 21 and October 15th in the fall and hope you take advantage of this and plant the roots immediately.
 Holding the roots for any length of time before planting defeats the purpose of receiving fresh dug roots that are ready to start growing a new root system and building a strong plant.
 You may use the small amount of peat moss your order arrived in while planting your peony roots.

 Selecting a Planting Site

 Select a well drained site with a rich well aerated soil which receives sun for most of the day.
 (At least 10 hours is best for stronger stems.
 More sunlight is better!
 If you don't have 10 hours of sun you can expect fewer or no flowers.